The Braves’ 10 Greatest Pitchers

 After missing the 2000 season to undergo Tommy John surgery, Smoltz made an amazing transition to the closer role with the Braves and set a NL record with 55 saves in 2001; the following year he saved 45 more games with a terrific 1.12 ERA.
 The dual achievements as both starter and closer made Smoltz one of two pitchers (Dennis Eckersley being the other) to collect over 200 wins and 150 saves over his career.
 The Braves’ chronic playoff disappointments of the 1990s-2000s could not be attributed to Smoltz, who fashioned a career 15-4 postseason record with a 2.67 ERA.

-Smoltz’s sure and smooth gift at providing pitching analysis has made him the top choice in the broadcast booth alongside Joe Buck for Fox TV’s coverage of major league games.
+Smoltz’s sure and smooth gift at pitching analysis has made him the top choice in the broadcast booth alongside Joe Buck for Fox’s major league TV coverage.

 Phil Niekro (1964-83, 1987)